'Thirsty for peace' Afghans march for 38 days, vow that's just the beginning - 41NBC News | WMGT-DT

 “We received support from the people in Kabul as we had expected,” participant Badshah Khan said.
 “Now we will have sit-ins in tents and continue walking to other provinces to get more support.”

-Ahmed Mengli reported from Kabul, Linda Givetash from London, and Mushtaq Yusufzai from Peshawar, Pakistan.
+Ahmed Mengli reported from Kabul and Linda Givetash from London.
+Mushtaq Yusufzai contributed reporting from Peshawar, Pakistan.